SarahDribi/neural_explanability/README.md

 ## Features

-*Neural Activation Extraction
+- **Neural Activation Extraction**
-Extract the neural activations produced when the model performs inference on a given input.
+  Extracting the internal neuron activations when the model performs inference on a given input.

-*Local Robust Region Identification
+- **Local Robust Region Identification**
-Determine the largest surrounding region (an ε-ball around the input) in which the extracted neural activation pattern ensures the robustness of the model’s prediction.
+  Define the largest surrounding region (typically an ε-ball around the input) where the observed activation pattern guarantees the robustness of the model’s prediction.

-*Constraint Relaxation via Formal Verification
+- **Constraint Relaxation via Formal Verification**
-Use a formal verifier to selectively relax certain neuron activation constraints, while still preserving the original robustness property within the region.
+  Use a formal verifier (MILP / Branch-and-Bound) to selectively relax neuron activation constraints while preserving the robustness property in the region.

-*Neuron Constraint Prioritization
-The user can configure priority rules for dropping activation constraints, based on a set of implemented heuristics.
-Each heuristic affects the minimal neuron set found — i.e., the smallest subset of neurons such that abstracting their activation states within the region changes the model’s prediction.

-Timeout Configuration
+- **Neuron Constraint Prioritization**
+  Configure priority rules for which constraints to try dropping first (based on heuristics such as gradient magnitude, layer depth, or random order).
+ Different heuristics lead to different minimal sets.

+- **Timeout Configuration**
-The user can specify a timeout for the verification process when attempting to drop the activation constraint on a particular neuron.
+  Specify a timeout for each verification call when attempting to drop a neuron constraint.
+This avoids stalls on hard instances.

 ---